thepacketgeek/rust-tcpstream-demo/lines/README.md

-# LinesCodec

-This example adds some abstraction around serializing/deserializing `Strings` and interaction with Rust's [TcpStream](https://doc.rust-lang.org/stable/std/net/struct.TcpStream.html).

-Simply for a little added flair, our server will reverse received `String`s before echoing them back to the client.

-**(Inspired by the now removed [tokio example](https://github.com/tokio-rs/tokio/blob/9d4d076189822e32574f8123efe21c732103f4d4/examples/chat.rs))**

 # Building a LinesCodec for TcpStream

 In the [previous demo](../raw) we learned how to read & write bytes with our TcpStream, but the calling code had to be aware of that and do the serialization/deserialization.
-In this article, we'll continue using `BufRead` and `BufReader` to build:
+In this demo, we'll continue using `BufRead` and `BufReader` to build:

 - A LinesCodec that abstracts away `String` serialization/deserialization & TcpStream I/O
 - A Client that uses the LinesCodec to send and print returned `String`s